Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. The nineth script: Deleting a file
 	- rm /tmp/my_first_directory/betty: this is used to delete the file in the directory.

+10. The tenth script: Deleting a folder
+	- rm -r: this is used in deleting a folder from a directory